tklg/FoxFile-UI/README.md

 Because I wanted to try to make an online file management thingy too
 I called it FoxFile because it was the first thing I thought of and because a google search for it returned nothing related to its purpose that was available to the general public
 yeah idk
+if I think of a better name I will rename it

 ---------
 #### Stuff to figure out:
 - how to handle file uploads/downloads